jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture.md

 ## Quiz 3 Recap
-1. False: Theoretical strength from the electron count and lattice structure, which is different for each material; therefore, the theoretical is greater than the real strength, but different for each material.
+1. False: Theoretical strength from the electron count and #crystal-lattice structure, which is different for each material; therefore, the theoretical is greater than the real strength, but different for each material.
-2. Only for #brittle materials and elastic behaviors.
+2. Only for #brittle materials and [elastic](engr-743-001-damage-and-fracture/elasticity.md) behaviors.
 3. It depends on your definition; $\therefore$, ask what their definition is or give them.
 So define it each time this is discussed.
    1. Relationship of the $a$ and $b$.
    2. Not always clear, so define it.
 4. #crack-tip-blunting?
    1. Being sharp is a pre-condition, but does it cause it?
-   2. Traction force outside the body matches internal forces in the direction of applied loading.
-Lack of extrinsic forces.
+   2. #traction-force outside the body matches #internal-forces in the direction of applied loading.
+Lack of [extrinsic](engr-743-001-damage-and-fracture/extrinsic-toughening.md) forces.
    3. (D), but any of them could be acceptable with declared logic.

 _Oral or written final exam?
 Decide this later._

-7. #failure-mode?
+7. #failure-modes?
    1. #crazing with #fatigue in polymer.
    2. asdf
    3. #mode-mixing
 8. Use yielding.
 9. Any of them could be acceptable with presented logic.
-10. Crack length, $a = 5 mm$.
+10. #crack-length, $a = 5 mm$.